 We have used the factors described above solely for purposes of evaluating the per share value of our common stock for financial reporting purposes.
 We caution you not to use any of these factors, including any express or implied suggestion that the price of our shares of common stock following this offering will increase (or decrease) in correlation with other development stage biopharmaceutical companies or other biopharmaceutical companies developing cardiovascular therapies, for any other purpose such as deciding whether to invest in our common stock.
 Before investing in our common stock, you should carefully read this entire prospectus and consider, among other things, the matters described under "Risk Factors."
-While we have formally initiated the public offering process as of this date, there is no assurance that we will actually proceed with the initial public offering of our common stock.
+While we have formally initiated the public offering process as of this date, there is no assurance that we will actually proceed with the initial public offering or that we will be able to complete the initial public offering of our common stock.